 Some of the different types of roles you could are to: manage a hospital department or health practice, manage health data and information services, develop public health policy, plan staff development and performance assessment, manage risks, and design health services delivery.

-Entry requirements for a health manager masters vary by program.
-But you're generally expected to have a health background, with relevant qualifications and/or experience.
+Entry requirements vary by program.
+But you're generally expected to have a healthcare background, with relevant qualifications and/or experience.

 If you seek entry based on academic qualifications, your bachelor degree or higher qualification may need to be in a health or human services field.
 Likewise, for course admission based on professional experience, you should have worked extensively in healthcare or human services.